Rana-lab279/Data-analysis-/README_02_Clinical_Trial_TreatmentX.md

 ## Project Overview

 This project included 350 participants with a median age of 50 (24.50) years and a mean BMI of 27.27 ± 4.52 kg/m².
-Of the participants, 56.6% were female and 43.4% were male.
+Of the participants, 56.6% were females and 43.4% were males.
 Regarding comorbidities, 39.1% had hypertension, 30.3% had diabetes, and 13.4% had chronic kidney disease.
 The study aimed to assess the effect of Treatment X on systolic blood pressure, diastolic blood pressure, and fasting blood glucose, and to determine if age, gender, BMI, and comorbidities influenced these changes.

 **Project Goal**: 1.
 To detect the effect of treatment X on blood pressure BP and fasting blood glucose FBG of the participants Z. 2.
 To assess the relationship between the changes in fasting blood glucose FBG and blood pressure (Systolic blood pressure SBP and diastolic blood pressure DBP) of the participants with age and BMI in both males and females.
 3. To determine the relationship between age, gender, BMI, hypertension, diabetes, and CKD with the changes in blood pressure and blood glucose.